Tenochtitlan Architecture: The Aztec’s Floating Gardens & Aqueduct System

 In the bloody aftermath, Cortes barely escaped Tenochtitlan with his life.
 In 1521, he returned some time later with an army of some 70,000 troops, mostly Mesoamerican warriors from other societies with an interest in taking down the city.

-Cortes’ forces destroyed the Chapultepec aqueduct, starving the city.
-At the same time, the Aztecs were hit with smallpox epidemic for which they had no immunity.
+Cortes’ forces destroyed the Chapultepec aqueduct, decimating a key part of Tenochtitlan architecture and starving the city.
+At the same time, the Aztecs were hit with a smallpox epidemic for which they had no immunity.
 Warriors were unable to walk, let alone fight in these conditions.
 Spain declared victory in August 1521, while the remaining armies sought to kill whomever remained alive in Tenochtitlan.

-The Aztecs are famous for their human sacrifice rituals, but there’s so much more to know about this civilization.
-Their ability to not only survive, but prosper, in a strange and difficult environment stemmed from technological innovations in irrigation, agriculture and architecture, most of which the world had never seen before.
-The Aztecs truly ensured Tenochtitlan was a city unlike anywhere else in the Western Hemisphere, forever sealed away beneath Mexico City.
+The Aztecs are probably most famous for their human sacrifice rituals, but there is just so much more to know about this incredible civilization.
+Their ability to not only survive, but prosper, in a strange and difficult environment surrounded by water stemmed from technological innovations in irrigation, agriculture and architecture, most of which the world had never seen before.
+The Aztecs truly ensured Tenochtitlan was a city unlike anywhere else in the Western Hemisphere, forever sealed away beneath modern-day Mexico City.